ehrenb/machina-docs/docs/source/worker_development/worker.rst

             super(YourAnalysisModule, self).__init__(*args, **kwargs)
             ...

+        def callback(self, data, properties):
+            data = json.loads(data)

 .. note::
-    If 'behren/machina-base-ghidra' was selected as your base, and Pythonic access to Ghidra is desired, see the GhidraWorker base class in the API documentation
+    If 'behren/machina-base-ghidra' was selected as your base, and Pythonic access to Ghidra is desired, see the Ghidra Worker Development documentation

 YourAnalysisModule.json (schema)
 -----------------------------------